- Arrive in Ho Chi Minh City Meet your Tour Director who will accompany you for the duration of your tour and check in to your hotel.

-- Free time in Hoi An Today you are free to explore the town with your teacher.
-Check out the bustling markets, enjoy some traditional dishes at one of the local cafes, or perhaps visit one of Hoi An’s many tailor shops to get an outfit made!
+- Free time in Hoi An Check out the bustling markets, enjoy some traditional dishes at one of the local cafes, or perhaps visit one of Hoi An’s many tailor shops to get an outfit made!

 - Fly to Hanoi

-- Hanoi Guided Sightseeing Tour After returning to Hanoi via coach, take a guided tour of Ho Chí Minh Mausoleum, One Pillar Pagoda, Temple of Literature, Army Museum, Old Merchant Quarter.
+- Hanoi guided sightseeing tour After returning to Hanoi via coach, take a guided tour of Ho Chí Minh Mausoleum, One Pillar Pagoda, Temple of Literature, Army Museum, and the Old Merchant Quarter.

-- Travel Home Return home date is subject to flight schedule.
+- Extension: Fly to Siem Reap Return home date is subject to flight schedule.